 Carnival End-of-Season Ice Show Information

-Full dress rehearsal will be previous evening, Friday March 31 @ 5pm
+Full dress rehearsal will be the previous evening, Friday March 29, time tba

-This includes costume, 2 weeks of practice on the ice with a coach, dress rehearsal, and 1 shows.
+This includes a costume, 2 weeks of practice on the ice with a coach, dress rehearsal, and 1 show.

 Acton Skating Club prides itself on being one of the only small skating clubs, who still puts on an annual ice show.
 This is truly the highlight of the skater’s year.
 It is an opportunity for all of our skaters from PreCan to the StarSkate to show what they can do.
 This event takes a lot of planning, organization and VOLUNTEERS, to make it successful.

-EVERY parent is required to volunteer in some way.
+EVERY parent (one per family) is needed to volunteer in some way.

 If you are a PreCan Skate, Canskate or Junior parent, you will be assigned to dressing room duty.
 You may fill out your preference of which show you would like to work.
 If you do not fill out a “preferred time”, one will be assigned to you.
 Every effort will be made to place you in the time slot requested, however we may have to make some adjustments depending on numbers.
 YOU WILL STILL BE ABLE TO SEE YOUR CHILD’S PERFORMANCE.